avicse007/SpringBootIntro/SpringBoot Security OAuth2.md

 ##### Back to Spring Initializr.
 Create a new project with the following settings:

-    Project type should be Gradle (not Maven).
+    Project type should be Maven.
     Group: com.okta.spring.
     Artifact: SpringBootOAuthClient.
     Add three dependencies: Web, Thymeleaf, OAuth2 Client.